Curt Smith

-Curt Smith (born 24 June 1961) is a British singer, songwriter, musician, record producer, and co-founding member of the pop rock band Tears for Fears along with childhood friend Roland Orzabal.
-Smith plays bass guitar, has co-written several of the band's songs, and sings lead vocals on the hits "Mad World", "Pale Shelter", "Change", "The Way You Are", "Everybody Wants to Rule the World", and "Advice for the Young at Heart".
+Curt Smith (born 24 June 1961) is an English singer, songwriter, musician, and record producer.
+He is best known as the co-lead vocalist, bassist, and co-founding member of the pop rock band Tears for Fears along with childhood friend Roland Orzabal.
+Smith has co-written several of the band's songs, and sings lead vocals on the hits "Mad World", "Pale Shelter", "Change", "Shout", "The Way You Are", "Everybody Wants to Rule the World", and "Advice for the Young at Heart".

 After his departure from Tears for Fears in 1991, Smith pursued a solo career and released his debut studio album, Soul on Board, in 1993.
 In total, he has released five studio albums and one EP, and has also dabbled in acting.
 He rejoined Tears for Fears in 2000.

 Early life

 Smith grew up in Bath, Somerset in England, and lived on the Snow Hill council estate.
 He attended the Beechen Cliff School.

 Musical groups

 Graduate

 Smith met Roland Orzabal when both were teenagers.
 They first formed a band in their teens, and Smith taught himself to play bass guitar.
 They next formed the ska-influenced band Graduate.
 Graduate released their sole studio album in 1980, achieving minor success in Europe.
 Around this time, Smith and Orzabal also became session musicians for the band Neon.
 Fellow band members included Pete Byrne and Rob Fisher, who went on to become the duo Naked Eyes.